Dress Codes: Why do tennis players wear white? | KRDO

 Most of the Grand Slam tournaments dropped the all-white rules decades ago, likely in a bid to attract more television viewers and advertisers in an age of increased visibility for the sport.

-“Color is vital to draw the eye and especially for those sports companies to be able to advertise their logos and their colors,” James explained.
+“Color is vital to draw the eye and especially for those sports companies to be able to advertise their logos and their colors,” Jones explained.

 Sports and luxury brands advertise through fashion in multiple ways, from dressing star players in custom statement pieces to promoting merchandised designs on competitors.

-Note: Correction: A previous version of this story misspelled a source’s surname and misstated the current name of the ASU FIDM Museum.